Gâteau et cuisine Rachida

 INGREDIENTS

-• 180 g dark couverture chocolate or 66% Caraïbes Valrhona baking chocolate or your choice (6.35 oz)
+• 180 g dark couverture chocolate such as Valrhona Caraïbes 66%, or any dark chocolate of your choice

-• 30 g Muscovado sugar (1.06 oz) (you can use only brown sugar if preferred)
+• 30 g Muscovado sugar (you can substitute with brown sugar if preferred)

-• 25 g salted butter caramel 1 tablespoon, optional for an even richer flavor (0.88 oz)
+• 25 g salted butter caramel 1 tbsp-optional, for an even richer flavor

 • 1 to 2 pinches of fleur de sel optional